inception-health/platform-technical-challenge/readme.md

 You should not need to modify this code.
 You may use either the lambda or express based version of the app or some combination of the two.

-## Reach out if you get stuck
+## Final words

+There are no trick questions here.
+We want to see you deploy something and are excited to talk to you about how you did it.

-Please reach out with any questions or clarifications. jake.gaylor@froedtert.com and nick.harris@froedtert.com are here to help.
+Please reach out with any questions or if something needs to be clarified. jake.gaylor@froedtert.com and nick.harris@froedtert.com are here to help.

 Good Luck!